Nithisrizoya/Car-Dheko---Used-Car-Price-Prediction/README.md

 # Car-Dheko---Used-Car-Price-Prediction
 Real-time prediction of used car prices using Machine Learning models and Streamlit for visualization

+**Problem Statement:**

+**Objective:**

+The object aim is to enhance the CarDheko customer experience and streamline the pricing process by leveraging machine learning.
+Requirement includes creation an accurate and user-friendly streamlit tool that predicts the prices of used cars based on various features.
+This tool should be deployed as an interactive web application for both customers and sales representatives to use seamlessly.

+**Project Scope:**

+We have historical data on used car prices from CarDekho, including various features such as make, model, year, fuel type, transmission type, and other relevant attributes from different cities.
+Your task as a data scientist is to develop a machine learning model that can accurately predict the prices of used cars based on these features.
+The model should be integrated into a Streamlit-based web application to allow users to input car details and receive an estimated price instantly.

 **Keywords From This Project**

 * Data Cleaning and Preprocessing